Kobesoicy1/Kobe-s-Website/README.md

       <h3 align=" center">Professional Summary</h3>
       <p align=" center">
-        Business professional with experience across multiple industries and functions, spanning customer service, marketing, sales, and most recently, software engineering.
-Extensive experience with PVP, website HTML design, and coding.
+        Business professional with experience across multiple industries and functions, spanning customer service, marketing, sales, and software engineering.
+Extensive experience with website HTML design, and coding.
 Acquired recent deep-dive training with SQL, Python, and JavaScript.
 Renowned for excelling as a strong technical contributor, gaining the trust and confidence of prospective clients’ technical decision-makers.
 Skilled at collaborating cross-functionally to enhance offerings.
 Self-driven, strongly motivated with a keen perception of finding the right technical solution for any business context.
       </p>